Affiliate Marketing: What Are The Pros And Cons?

 While you could potentially make money from affiliate marketing without a website, it’s not something I’d recommend.

 You first need a niche – an area of interest that your blog will focus on.

 It’s wise to choose from a selection of niches that are already tried and tested.
 But you could decide to start off fairly narrow niche wise, which will give you more of a chance of gaining traction sooner.

 Advice on niches: choosing a niche, passion or profit.

 But there are bloggers who started without narrowly defined niches and still make decent money blogging, it may just have taken a bit longer.

-To make money from affiliate marketing, you need an audience, you need people interested what you’re writing about – but there are ways you could make money from a majority of interests.
+To make money from affiliate marketing, you first need an audience.
+You need people interested what you’re writing about – but there are ways you could make money from a majority of interests.